hamdongunner/arabic-names-to-en/readme.md

 ---
 ## Explanation 🤓

-There is no role to change the Ar name to En one, so this package is me trying to find common cases to covert the names.
+There is no rule to change the Ar name to En one, so this package is me trying to find common cases to covert the names.
 <br />
 This package is still in early stage, so please open issues, if there is anything.
 Also, you may enhance it by depending on DB and make the package script for not found names.